1. General Information

 Temporary cookies are automatically deleted when you close your browser (session cookies).
 Permanent cookies, on the other hand, have a maximum lifetime of up to 20 days.
 This type of cookie allows you to be recognised when you leave the website.

 Google-Analytics does not store personal data but only your IP-address.
-This information is used to automatically recognize you the next time you visit the Controller's website and to make navigation easier for you.
+This information is used to automatically recognise you the next time you visit the Controller's website and to make navigation easier for you.

 3. Right of Access, Rectification, Erasure, Restriction, Objection and Data Portability